rolling-scopes-school/tasks/tasks/markups/level 1/theyalow/theyalow-en.md

 2. Main
 - Video element placed with image placeholder.
-- Swiper insted of slider (for our case, just hide the slider).
+- Swiper instead of slider (for our case, just hide the slider).
 - (Next)
 - 3 columns the same width.
 - svg icons.